MicrosoftDocs/ATADocs/ATPDocs/reconnaissance-alerts.md

 1. Contain the source [computer](investigate-a-computer.md).
     1. Find the tool that performed the attack and remove it.
     1. Look for users who were logged on around the same time as the activity occurred, as these users may also be compromised.
-    1. Reset their passwords and enable MFA or, if you've configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
+    1. Reset their passwords and enable MFA or, if you've configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Defender for Cloud Apps portal.
 1. Enforce [Complex and long passwords](/windows/device-security/security-policy-settings/password-policy) in the organization.
 Complex and long passwords provide the necessary first level of security against brute-force attacks.
 Brute force attacks are typically the next step in the cyber-attack kill chain following enumeration.

 ## Active Directory attributes reconnaissance (LDAP) (external ID 2210)